rpottsoh/My-Exercism-Delphi-Solutions/delphi/bank-account/README.md

 # Bank Account

-Simulate a bank account supporting opening/closing, withdraws, and deposits of money.
+Simulate a bank account supporting opening/closing, withdrawals, and deposits of money.
 Watch out for concurrent transactions!

 A bank account can be accessed in multiple ways.
 Clients can make deposits and withdrawals using the internet, mobile phones, etc. Shops